- Location: In Colmar in eastern France

 Musee d’Unterlinden or Unterlinden Museum has an enviable collection of artwork from 15th to 18th centuries, well-preserved and methodically displayed.
 Housed in the former ‘Dominican Convent of the Unterlinden’, this museum in Colmar in France, in addition to preserving historic art, also maintains a modern art gallery.
 A visit to this informative and interesting museum would enrich you about the development of art over eight centuries in France.
 Unterlinden Museum also organizes guided tours, concerts, plays, and conferences throughout the year.

-The establishment of Unterlinden Museum in France dates back to June 1847 with the formation of Society of Martin Schongauer.
-Under the guidance of Colmar city's librarian and archivist Louis Hugot, a conscious effort was made to develop and appreciate works of art.
+The establishment of the Unterlinden Museum in France dates back to June 1847 with the formation of the Society of Martin Schongauer.
+Under the guidance of Colmar city’s librarian and archivist Louis Hugot, a conscious effort was made to develop and appreciate works of art.
 The Royal College of Colmar, which had been protecting artworks from the revolutionaries, was due to be emptied.
 Schongauer Society insisted on converting Unterlinden Convent into a museum wherein these artworks could be preserved and displayed.
-Subsequently, in 1858 this convent took the shape of museum for preserving these pieces of art.
+Subsequently, in 1858 this convent took the shape of the museum for preserving these pieces of art.
+Visiting Musee d’Underlimden

 Staying in Colmar

-In Colmar you could choose your place of stay as per your requirements.
+In Colmar, you could choose your place to stay as per your requirements.
 Best Western Elsass Club Hotel, Mercure Champ De Mars Colmar Hotel, Amiral Colmar Center Hotel, and Le Colombier Hotel are some of the notable accommodations.
-For meeting your gastronomic demands visit La Maison des Tetes, Auberge de l'Ill, and Chez Hansi.
+For meeting your gastronomic demands visit La Maison des Tetes, Auberge de l’Ill, and Chez Hansi.